China to investigate hospital dying student found on search engine

+BRIEF-Chemchina says tender offer to purchase all Syngenta shares will end on May 4

+* China National Chemical Corporation announced today that it has extended the tender offers to purchase all publicly held registered shares of Syngenta AG

-SHANGHAI China's health ministry will investigate a hospital that a university student turned to for cancer treatment after seeking information on the Baidu Inc (BIDU.O) search engine, a state health commission said on Tuesday.
+SHANGHAI May 3 China's health ministry will investigate a hospital that a university student turned to for cancer treatment after seeking information on the Baidu Inc search engine, a state health commission said on Tuesday.

 The student, Wei Zexi, 21, died last month of a rare form of cancer and China's Internet regulator said on Monday it would investigate Baidu over the case.